jumpnow/jumpnowtek-site/_posts/2018-12-19-linux-arm-shellcode-part1.md

 So we need to use relative addressing when we reference our data.
 The **pc** register makes a good base for offset addressing like this.

+There is an instruction **adr** that will simplify this address calculation as long as the calculated address is a short distance away.
+This could have been used instead and the assembler will substitute an appropriate **add** or **sub** instruction as we did manually before.

+    adr r0, _string

 The final syscall argument is self-explanatory.

     mov r2, #12             @ string length

 ### Launching a shell